 - 4.4.3.2.1.
 Indoor temperatures shall be 75 °F for cooling and 70 °F for heating. - 4.4.3.2.2.
 Outdoor temperatures shall be the 99.0% and 1.0% design temperatures as published in the ASHRAE Handbook of Fundamentals for the city where the home is located or the most representative city for which design temperature data are available. - 4.4.3.2.3.
-Infiltration rate shall be either the measured Dwelling Unit envelope leakage area as adjusted according to Table 4.2.2(1), and converted to equivalent natural air changes per hour (ACH,nat) or the default value derived above for the Reference Home modified as follows: - (a) For summer: either 1.2 \ ACH,nat or 1.2 \ nL \ wsf - (b) For winter: either 1.6 \ ACH, nat or 1.6 \ nL \ wsf nL = 0.48 wsf = Weather and shielding factor from tables in ASHRAE Standard 62.2.
+Infiltration rate shall be either the measured Dwelling Unit envelope leakage area as adjusted according to Table 4.2.2(1), and converted to equivalent natural air changes per hour (ACH,nat) or the default value derived above for the Reference Home modified as follows: - (a) For summer: either 1.2 \ ACH,nat or 1.2 \ nL \ wsf - (b) For winter: either 1.6 \ ACH,nat or 1.6 \ nL \ wsf wsf = Weather and shielding factor from tables in ASHRAE Standard 62.2.

+$nI{c} = 0.48$

-- 4.4.3.2.4.
-Where a Dwelling-Unit Mechanical Ventilation system(s) is provided, the Dwelling-Unit Mechanical Ventilation flow rate shall be included.
-Flow rates for bathroom, kitchen and other local exhaust that does not serve as a component of a Dwelling-Unit Mechanical Ventilation system shall not be considered for sizing purposes. - 4.4.3.2.5.
-Combined Infiltration and ventilation shall not be less than the ventilation rates required by ASHRAE Standard 62.2, nor greater than nL \ wsf \ 1.2 in summer and nL \ wsf \ 1.6 in winter. - 4.4.3.2.6.
+- 4.4.3.2.3 The total air exchange rate (Qtot) in cubic feet per minute (cfm) shall be the product of 1.4 and the larger of the value determined by Equation 4.4-1 and the infiltration rate in cfm as determined by testing in accordance with Standard ANSI/RESNET/ICC 380 (and after adjustment by Aext where directed by Table 4.2.2(1) for Attached Dwelling Units). - 4.4.3.2.4.
+Where a Dwelling-Unit Mechanical Ventilation systemSystem(s) is provided, the Dwelling-Unit Mechanical Ventilation flow rate combined total air exchange rate (infiltration rate and mechanical ventilation fan rate) shall not be included. less than the total ventilation rate determined by the product of the value determined by Equation 4.4-1 and 1.4.
+Flow rates for bathroom, kitchen and other local exhaust that does not serve as a component of a Dwelling-Unit Mechanical Ventilation systemSystem shall not be considered for sizing purposes.

+4.4.3.2.5.
+Combined Infiltration and ventilation shall not be less than the ventilation rates required by ASHRAE Standard 62.2, nor greater than nL \ wsf \ 1.2 in summer and nL \ wsf \ 1.6 in winter.

+4.4.3.2.6.4.4.3.2.5.
 Windows shall include observed blinds/draperies.
 For new homes, all windows shall assume blinds/draperies that are positioned in a manner that gives an Internal Shade Coefficient (ISC) of 0.70 in the summer and an ISC of 0.85 in the winter.
-(These values are represented in ACCA Manual J Eighth Edition as "dark closed blinds" in the summer and "dark fully drawn roller shades" in the winter.) - 4.4.3.2.7.
-Internal heat gains shall be 1,600 Btu/h sensible plus 230 Btu/h sensible and 200 Btu/h latent per occupant, with the number of occupants equal to the number of Bedrooms plus one. - 4.4.3.2.8.
-Heat Pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures. - 4.4.3.2.9.
-To the degree that the installed equipment capacity for the Rated Home exceeds equipment properly sized in accordance with the above procedures, the impact of the over-sizing on part-load performance shall be accounted accordingly.
+(These values are represented in ACCA Manual J Eighth Edition as "dark closed blinds" in the summer and "dark fully drawn roller shades" in the winter.)

+4.4.3.2.7.4.4.3.2.6 Internal heat gains shall be 1,600 Btu/h sensible plus 230 Btu/h sensible and 200 Btu/h latent per occupant, with the number of occupants equal to the number of Bedrooms plus one.

+4.4.3.2.8.4.4.3.2.7 Heat Pump equipment capacity shall be sized to equal the larger of the building heating and cooling loads calculated in accordance with these procedures.

+4.4.3.2.9.4.4.3.2.8 To the degree that the installed equipment capacity for the Rated Home exceeds equipment properly sized in accordance with the above procedures, the impact of the over-sizing on part-load performance shall be accounted accordingly.